CristianApost0L/CristianApost0L.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Profile Pick</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+🧑‍🎓 I'm a 22-year-old Computer Engineer passionate about blending creativity and technology to build innovative solutions.
+💻 Proficient in programming languages including C/C++, Java, Python, SQL, JavaScript, and Ruby, with hands-on experience in developing efficient and scalable software.
+🌱 Currently immersing myself in Machine Learning 🤖 and Cybersecurity 🔒, exploring the cutting-edge advancements in these fields.
+👀 Deeply intrigued by Deep Learning, Algorithms, and Cryptography, with a keen interest in applying theoretical knowledge to solve real-world problems.
+🌟 A dedicated lifelong learner, I thrive in dynamic environments, always eager to embrace new challenges, collaborate with others, and grow both personally and professionally.
+🔧 Whether it's debugging code or designing complex systems, I find joy in the details and pride in delivering impactful results.